East End of London: Second World War

 Initially, the German commanders were reluctant to bomb London, fearing retaliation against Berlin.
 On 24 August 1940, a single aircraft, tasked to bomb Tilbury, accidentally bombed Stepney, Bethnal Green and the City.
 The following night the RAF retaliated by mounting a forty aircraft raid on Berlin, with a second attack three days later.
 The Luftwaffe changed its strategy from attacking shipping and airfields to attacking cities.
 The City and West End were designated "Target Area B"; the East End and docks were "Target Area A".
 The first raid occurred at 4:30 p.m. on 7 September and consisted of 150 Dornier and Heinkel bombers and large numbers of fighters.
 This was followed by a second wave of 170 bombers.
 Silvertown and Canning Town bore the brunt of this first attack.

 Between 7 September 1940 and 10 May 1941, a sustained bombing campaign was mounted.
 It began with the bombing of London for 57 successive nights, an era known as "the Blitz".
 East London was targeted because the area was a centre for imports and storage of raw materials for the war effort, and the German military command felt that support for the war could be damaged among the mainly working class inhabitants.
 On the first night of the Blitz, 430 civilians were killed and 1,600 seriously wounded.
 The populace responded by evacuating children and the vulnerable to the country and digging in, constructing Anderson shelters in their gardens and Morrison shelters in their houses, or going to communal shelters built in local public spaces.
 On 10 September 1940, 73 civilians, including women and children preparing for evacuation, were killed when a bomb hit the South Hallsville School.
 Although the official death toll is 73, many local people believed it must have been higher.
-Some estimates say 400 or even 600 may have lost their lives during this raid on Canning Town.
+Some estimates say 400 or even 600 may have died during this raid on Canning Town.